 Academics — What Sets Us Apart

 Hamtramck Academy is dedicated to developing students through accessible and rigorous instruction that empowers them to become their very best.
 We believe every student can succeed given the right balance of challenge and support, coupled with personalized instruction and experiential learning.
 Our well-rounded curriculum incorporates college-prep academics and a focus on moral character, preparing students for a lifetime of educational and personal success.
+All grades will meet for classes Monday - Friday.

 A Seamless K-12 Education